History of the Forts and Lighthouses of Salvador

 Itapuã Lighthouse – Salvador da Bahia

-Built in 1873, by the engineer Zózimo Barroso, with his own resources, to signalize sand banks in the area and guide maritime navigation in Salvador, this lighthouse is 23 km away from Farol da Barra.
+Built in 1873 by engineer Zózimo Barroso with his own resources, the lighthouse was designed to signal the sandbanks in the area and guide maritime navigation in Salvador.
+This lighthouse is located 23 kilometres away from the Barra Lighthouse.

-Its cast-iron tower is 21 m high, sits on a concrete base and is connected to the beach by a bridge, also made of concrete.
+Its tower, made of cast iron, is 21 metres high and sits on a concrete base.
+It is connected to the beach by a bridge, also made of concrete.

-Originally painted earthy purple, since 1950 it has kept the horizontal stripes painted in red and white.
+Originally painted earthy purple, since 1950 the lighthouse has kept its horizontal stripes painted red and white.

 2.3.
 Nossa Senhora de Mont Serrat Fort or Monserrate